Chiefs almost decided against giving Coach Reid a Christmas cheeseburger - NewsBreak

 “I’ve played in what felt like way colder games,” Kelce said.

-The Christmas Eve game is the coldest played at Arrowhead since the Tennessee Tians won at Arrowhead in Week 15 of the 2016 season.
+The Christmas Eve game is the coldest played at Arrowhead since the Tennessee Titans won at Arrowhead in Week 15 of the 2016 season.
 Kelce remembers that game well because of the cold.

 The Kelce brothers also announced on their latest podcast that Sports Illustrated named “New Heights with Jason and Travis Kelce” the Podcast of the Year.